TradeRES/TradeRES-Backbone-demo/README.md

     git submodule update
     ```

+Note: If you are not using git, you can just download the source code (https://github.com/TradeRES/TradeRES-Backbone-demo.git) and unzip it to the location where you want to have it.
+To get the Backbone tool, go to https://gitlab.vtt.fi/backbone/backbone/-/tree/TradeRES, download the source code and unzip it to your newly created TradeRES-Backbone-demo-master/Backbone folder.
+Move the contents of the TradeRES-Backbone-demo-master/Backbone/backbone-TradeRES folder to TradeRES-Backbone-demo-master/Backbone.

 ## Upgrading

 Spine Toolbox and this project are constantly evolving.
 To get the latest versions, do the following: